 (this is the label on the old jar of Trader Joe’s marmalade)(label of the new version, marmalade fruit spread)

 This version lists sugar and Seville oranges but alsoapple juice from concentrate as the ingredient after Seville oranges.
 Which is why I assume this is described as ORANGE MARMALADE FRUIT SPREAD and not simply “Marmalade”.
 Now Trader Joe’s says something about this, and even puts a positive spin on it….
+Ha-ha!

 “A great marmalade is a bit of a balancing act.
 First, you’ve got to balance the sweetness of the fruit juice and sugar involved with the tartness of the citrus and bitterness of the orange rind.
 Then, you’ve got to find just the right balance of fruit and rind within the physical makeup of the marmalade—too much fruit, and it’s more like a jelly, too much rind, and it’s an overly-chewy mess.
 Luckily, when we decided to bring in a seasonal Seville Orange Marmalade Fruit Spread to our shelves, we had some real experts in our corner.
 Made by the same supplier in Belgium who previously demonstrated their mastery of balance with our Apricot Cardamom and Green Tea Yuzu spreads, this sweet, citric, and properly proportioned Marmalade is a triumph of harmonious flavors and textures on the palate.” – Trader Joe’s

-So while I I like the taste of TJ’s new “orange marmalade fruit spread” of course as a fruit spread it’s not as thick as it would be called just “orange marmalade”.
-I’m glad I can buy something akin to orange marmalade at Trader Joe’s again, period.
-But.
-Its a tiny jar.
-My jar went fast.
-Again, so a bit of a mixed bag.
+So while I like the taste of TJ’s new “orange marmalade fruit spread” of course as a fruit spread it’s not as thick as it would be called just “orange marmalade”.

 Cost: This small 7.5 oz jar will go much faster than the 17 oz one of course especially as its not as thick and concentrated.
 The new marmalade costs more than double what the old one cost.
 Granted it was 2019 but the old bigger jar went for $3.50.

-Some people might actually like this “marmalade fruit spread” who may not like the (thicker) more intense versions of marmalade they might have tried in the past.
-There is a whole “thick cut” versus “thin cut” camp.
-I suspect TJ’s is trying to please more people with this version?
-If you are a marmalade lover, at least this is worth trying, even if not “ideal” for the true English marmalade lover.
+Some people might actually like this “marmalade fruit spread” – ie, people who are new to marmalade 0 who may not like the (thicker) more intense versions of marmalade they might have tried in the past.
+If you are a marmalade lover, at least this is worth trying, even if not ideal for the true English marmalade lover.
+Again, a mixed bag.

 Besides muffins or toast, try this on top of cottage cheese as Trader Joe’s suggests.
 I tried it and thats a nice match.